riserjs/riser/README.md

-### A decentralized framework for develop frontend and or backend realtime applications
+### A decentralized fullstack framework for realtime applications
-- Incoming events path listen on .view.tsx .gateway.ts file types declaration
 - No directory structure is required
 - No main file is required
+- No public directory is required
+- No disk cache in development mode
 - Built on top of Mqtt and Mongodb
+- Incoming events path listen on .view.tsx .gateway.ts file types declaration
 - As a frontend is a single page application
 - As a backend is using message broker instead of http
 - Hot module reloading for frontend and backend
-- No public directory is required
-- No disk cache in development mode
 - Frontend and backend compiled isolated
 - Reactivity enabled for states and properties
 - Method auto binding